Ghost Ship trial looms but justice may not be served

 Those words from Alberto Vega, Alex Vega’s older brother, resonated with the judge.
 His was the last family impact statement heard Friday and his last-minute decision to speak left him at the podium without a prepared speech, with raw and entangled emotions on his sleeve.
 He spoke of missing his brother and the relationship he won’t get to have with him.
-He shared his worries for mother, wondering if she will “live through this” and he admitted to his own depression and suicidal thoughts for the first time in his life.
+He shared his worries for mother and whether she will live through this and he admitted to his own depression and suicidal thoughts for the first time in his life.

 “Death is a part of life, we all go through it,” Vega said.
 “But nobody should go out like that.”

 Amid all the hurt and anger, Vega still offered Harris some sympathy, having heard he also lost people in the fire and tried to save others.
 “You’re a young dude,” Vega said.
 “I don’t want to see you locked up for the rest of your life.”

 “I don’t want to hate you…but you guys need to take some accountability for the things you’ve done – for the things you didn’t do.”